4dn-dcic/fish_omics_format/docs/source/core_spot_trace.rst

     - 0
     -
   * - **Chrom_End**
     - Stop coordinate on the Chromosome for the sequence associated with this bright Spot.
-This position is non-inclusive, unlike chromStart.
+This position is non-inclusive, unlike Chrom_Start.
 Because BED (Browser Extensible Data) is the de facto exchange bioinformatics format for genomic data, the BED terminology was used here.
     - 1000
     -
   * - *Sub_Cell_ROI_ID*
-    - If known, this fields reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a sub-cellular structure a given Spot/Trace is associated with.
+    - If known, this field reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a sub-cellular structure a given Spot/Trace is associated with.
 Note: this is used to connect individual Spot/Traces that are part of the same ROI.
 It is also used to connect data in this table with any ROI specific measurements such as boundaries, intensities or volume, recorded in the corresponding ROI_Data_Table.
     - 1
     - Conditional requirement: this column is mandatory if data in this table can be associated with a Sub_Cell_ROI identified as part of this experiment.
   * - *Cell_ID*
-    - If known, this fields reports the unique identifier for the Cell a given Spot/Trace is associated with.
+    - If known, this field reports the unique identifier for the Cell a given Spot/Trace is associated with.
 Note: this is used to connect individual Spot/Traces that are part of the same Cell.
 It is also used to connect data in this table with any Cell specific measurements such as boundaries, intensities and volume, recorded in the corresponding Cell_Data_Table.
     - 1
     - Conditional requirement: this column is mandatory if data in this table can be associated with a Cell identified as part of this experiment.
   * - *Extra_Cell_ROI_ID*
-    - If known, this fields reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a extracellular structure (e.g., Tissue) a given Spot/Trace is associated with.
+    - If known, this field reports the unique identifier for a Region of Interest (ROI) that represents the boundaries of a extracellular structure (e.g., Tissue) a given Spot/Trace is associated with.
 Note: this is used to connect individual Spot/Traces that are part of the same ROI.
 It is also used to connect data in this table with any ROI specific measurements such as boundaries, intensities and volume, recorded in the corresponding ROI_Data_Table.
     - 1
     - Conditional requirement: this column is mandatory if data in this table can be associated with a extracellular structure ROI (e.g., Tissue) identified as part of this experiment.